How to Start an Online Business in Australia

 Register Your Business and Get Your ABN

-Irrespective of whether you are starting a new small business or owning a franchise in Australia, you need to have an 11-digit number called the Australian Business Number (ABN) to legally operate your enterprise in Australia.
+Whenever you are starting a new small business, you need to have an 11-digit number called the Australian Business Number (ABN) to legally operate your enterprise in Australia.

 You can register your business name, secure domains, send invoices, and claim taxes once you have your ABN.